schneebergerlab/GameteBinning_tetraploid/Pipeline.md

 * otava.p_utg.fasta

-(Polish the preliminary assembly - not necessary, so not given here)
+(Polish the preliminary assembly - not necessary, so details not given here)

-Index it with bowtie2 for later read alignment (4 threads used)

-    bowtie2-build -f otava.p_utg.fasta otava.p_utg.fasta --threads 4

 ##### Step 3.
 Curation of assembly using read alignment depth (or, purge redundant contigs representing the same genomic regions)